tempelaar-team/qclab-dev/docs/user_guide/model_dev.rst

 take a standard form which is required by QC Lab.

-A generic ingredients has as arguments the model class itself, the constants object containing time independent quantities (stored in sim.model.constants), and the parameters object which contain potentially time-dependent quantities (stored in sim.model.parameters).
+A generic ingredients has as arguments the model class itself, the constants object containing time independent quantities (stored in `sim.model.constants`), and the parameters object which contains potentially time-dependent quantities (stored in `sim.model.parameters`).
 The ingredients can also take additional keyword arguments which are passed to the ingredient when it is called.
 The ingredients return the result of the calculation directly.
-Typically, users will never call ingredients as they are internal functions used by QC Lab to define the model.

 As an example we will use the quantum Hamiltonian.
 Importantly, QC Lab is a vectorized code capable of calculating multiple quantum-classical trajectories simultaneously.
 As a result, the ingredients must also be vectorized, meaning that they accept as input quantities with an additional dimension corresponding to the number of trajectories
 (this is taken to be the first dimension as a convention).
-The quantum Hamiltonian is a 2x2 matrix and so the vectorized quantum Hamiltonian is a 3D array with shape
-(len(parameters.seed), 2, 2) where the number of trajectories is given by the number of seeds in the parameters object.
+In the case of the spin-boson model, the quantum Hamiltonian is a :math:`2\times 2` matrix and so the vectorized quantum Hamiltonian is a 3D array with shape `(len(parameters.seed), 2, 2)` where the number of trajectories is given by the number of seeds in the parameters object.

 Rather than writing a vectorized ingredient (which will be discussed later) we can invoke a decorator (`ingredients.vectorize`) which will automatically vectorize the ingredient at the cost of some performance (it is strongly recommended to write vectorized ingredients as a first pass for performance optimization).